alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

     ``cf create-service postgres M-dedicated-9.5 my-pg-service``

-    Note that for production usage, we recommend you select a high-availability encrypted plan (with ``HA-enc`` in the name).
+    Note that for production usage, we recommend you select a high-availability encrypted plan (one with ``HA-enc`` in the name).

 3. It may take some time (5 to 10 minutes) for the service instance to be set up.
 To find out its status, run: